Dielee/teamsPresenceBridge/README.md

 ## 5. Troubleshooting
 ###  AADSTS700025: Client is public so neither 'client_assertion' nor 'client_secret' should be presented.
-if you get an `Authentication error` and in the server logs an `AADSTS700025: Client is public so neither 'client_assertion' nor 'client_secret' should be presented.` check in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) -> Authentication the platform shoud be web and the toggle `Allow public client flows` is on `no`
+If you get an `Authentication error` and in the server logs an `AADSTS700025: Client is public so neither 'client_assertion' nor 'client_secret' should be presented.` check in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) -> Authentication.
+The platform should be `web` and the toggle `Allow public client flows` on `no`